seemoo-lab/chirpotle/experiments/wisec2020/README.md

 # ACM WiSec 2020

-This directory contains experiments and results from our paper *ChirpOTLE: A Framework for Practical LoRaWAN Security Evaluation* as presented on [ACM WiSec 2020](https://wisec2020.ins.jku.at).
+This directory contains experiments and results from our [ACM WiSec 2020](https://wisec2020.ins.jku.at) paper:

+Frank Hessel, Lars Almon, and Flor Álvarez.
+2020.
+ChirpOTLE: A Framework for Practical LoRaWAN Security Evaluation.
+In _13th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec '20), July 8–10, 2020, Linz (Virtual Event), Austria_.
+ACM, New York, NY, USA, 11 pages. https://doi.org/10.1145/3395351.3399423

-We provide all required to replicate our post-processing and the scripts to re-run our experiments.
+Here, we provide all data required to replicate our post-processing and the scripts to re-run our experiments.

 ## ADR Spoofing